dmayo3/mocksafe/docs/index.rst

 default these stubbed methods will return predictable defaults (such as 0, False, or None).

-6. **Python 3.10+**: MockSafe is free from any legacy constraints and uses up-to-date Python typing and features.

-7. **No Dependencies**: MockSafe is currently free of dependencies other than pytest.
+6. **No Dependencies**: MockSafe is currently free of dependencies other than pytest.
 If we decide to add any in future we'll try to keep it minimal if possible.

 MockSafe in Action